 My process requires patience and empathy.
 I aspire to make work which may persist and linger beyond the temporal breaths of their actors, and myself; that every story is a continuation of a longer interwoven dialogue where my photos exist merely as potential points of entry.

 To this end, my approach to photography, pure documentary inhabiting somewhere between photojournalism and fine art, seeks to explore the agencies of its subjects, their voices and methods of self-expression.
 Each story, a form of collaboration we share, an affirmation of an intensely intimate, secluded or amusing experience of personal narrative.

 My work consists primarily of personal photographic and editorial projects diffused in French and international press as well as exhibitions.
-My images and texts have recently been published in The Washington Post, GEO, Stern, D La Repubblica, Days Japan, Newsweek Japan, Vanity Fair, Paris Match, Le Figaro Madame, Le Monde, Le Monde des Religions, Le Parisien, L’Obs, L'Express.
+My images and texts have recently been published in The Washington Post, GEO, Stern, D La Repubblica, Days Japan, Newsweek Japan, Vanity Fair, Paris Match, Le Figaro Madame, Le Monde, Le Monde des Religions, Liberation, Le Parisien, L’Obs, L'Express.
 In 2018, I along with two journalists were awarded laureates of the Health Journalism Grant given by the European Journalism Centre in partnership with the Bill & Melinda Gates Foundation.
 In 2021 I was awarded a grant to promote contemporary documentary photography by the CNAP (Centre National des Arts Plastiques) with the photographer Cyril Abad.

 My work Nsenene Paradise won the Canon Discovery Price the of the IWPA 2022 award.

 I am currently represented by the agency Parallelozero abroad.
 I am also a represented photographer included in the photo network Women Photograph.